 The hard disk drive (HDD) /solid state drive (SSD) is used to store your data in the computer.
 The HDD/SSD can be taken out to accommodate other serial (SATA) HDDs/SSDs, however you will need to contact your distributor/supplier to do this in order to avoid violating the terms of your warranty.
-Note that Hard Disk Drives are only available for Model B & C computers (see "Storage" on page D - 2 for specification information).
+Note that Hard Disk Drives are only available for Model B & C computers with the 36WH battery (see "Storage" on page C - 2 for specification information).